Orange County Coastkeeper

 Impact Statement

-Through our education programs, Kids Care, WHALES and Kids Ocean Day our team reaches 5,000 students and 55 schools.
+Through our education programs, Kids Care, WHALES, and Kids Ocean Day, our team reaches 5,000 students and 55 schools.
 Our education programs engage under-resourced schools in watershed-based curriculum and field trips.

 Coastkeeper plays a major role in the Marine Life Protection Act’s proposal of the South Coast study region.
-Through the collaboration with community groups, businesses and other stakeholders we conduct educational outreach and train volunteers to perform MPA Watches.
+Through the collaboration with community groups, businesses, and other stakeholders, we conduct educational outreach and train volunteers to perform MPA Watches.

-Coastkeeper offers community events through their Cleanup OC program.
+Coastkeeper offers community events through its Cleanup OC program.
 We host 2 monthly beach cleanups and creek/channel cleanups throughout the year.
 This program is open to everyone and inspires our community members to become environmental stewards.

 Our enforcement team works to protect the Clean Water Act through litigation.